tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 **Note:** By default, *Polygen* uses `S` as the starting non-terminal symbol; therefore every grammar should provide at least its definition (unless a different starting symbol is specified via the program options).
 ::::::::::::::::::::::::::::::::::::::::::::

-By default, a term beginning with a capital letter is considered as non-terminal (thus bound to a definition) and a term beginning with a non-capital letter as terminal (a simple word).
-If you need then to specify a capital word you must quote it in order to get the program not to mistake it for a non-terminal symbol:

-As a convention, any term beginning with a capital letter is considered a non-terminal symbol (therefore bound to a definition) and any term beginning with a non-capital letter is considered a terminal symbol (i.e., just a word).
-If you need to generate a word starting by capital letter you must place it within quotes, so that the program doesn't mistake it for a non-terminal symbol:
+Any term beginning with a capital letter is considered a non-terminal symbol (therefore bound to a definition) and any term beginning with a non-capital letter is considered a terminal symbol (i.e., just a word).
+If you need to generate a word starting by capital letter you must enclose it within double quotes, so that the program doesn't mistake it for a non-terminal symbol:

 **EXAMPLE**